Ama Women (海女) - Diving into Tradition

 As with many other practices in Japan, Ama traditions intertwine with shrines.
 Through offerings of noshi-awabi — dried abalone — they pray for a good harvest and safe swimming.
 But despite the preservation of this ancient tradition, the Ama have undergone transformational changes over the years, most noticeably in their choice of swimwear.

-The evolution of their attire paints a captivating story of changing values, going from the simplicity of skinny dipping to the introduction of sleek wetsuits.
-Up until 1955, these women of the sea wore a white Ama-chaku — a loincloth — and a head covering, navigating frigid waters with exposed upper bodies.
+The evolution of their attire paints a captivating story of changing values, going from the simplicity of no suit to the introduction of sleek wetsuits.
+Up until 1955, these women of the sea wore a white Ama-chaku — a loincloth — and a head covering, navigating frigid waters with minimal upper.
 Using a white loincloth is believed by some to serve as a deterrent against sharks.
 Star-shaped patterns added a touch of superstition, bringing forth good luck.

 Fast forward to the present day, and their aesthetic has transformed with the introduction of goggles for better clarity marking the initial shift.
 By the 1960s, they embraced full black swimsuits, a more modest blend of tradition and modernity.